On the distribution of Sudler products and Birkhoff sums for the irrational rotation: Further results

 The extreme values of $\log P_N (\alpha )$ for a.e.\ $\alpha$ are as follows.
 Let $\varphi (x)$ be a nondecreasing, positive real-valued function on $(0,\infty )$.
 If $\sum_{k=1}^{\infty} 1/\varphi (k) < \infty$, then for a.e.\ $\alpha$,

 with an implied constant depending only on $\alpha$ and $\varphi$.
 If $\sum_{k=1}^{\infty} 1/\varphi (k) = \infty$, then for a.e.\ $\alpha$,

-Thus e.g.\ $|\log P_N (\alpha )| \ll \log N (\log \log N)^{1+\varepsilon}$ for a.e.\ $\alpha$ with any $\varepsilon >0$, but this fails with $\varepsilon =0$.
+Thus e.g.\ for any $\varepsilon >0$, for a.e.\ $\alpha$ there exists a constant $C=C(\alpha, \varepsilon)>0$ such that $|\log P_N (\alpha )| \le C \log N (\log \log N)^{1+\varepsilon}$, but this fails with $\varepsilon =0$.
 Such a convergence/divergence criterion was first proved by Lubinsky \cite{LU2}, who in fact explicitly constructed an exponentially increasing sequence of $N$'s (each having a single nonzero digit in its Ostrowski expansion) satisfying the second inequality in \eqref{aelowerbound}.
 For the sake of completeness, we explain in Section \ref{nonbadlysection} how to derive \eqref{aeupperbound} and \eqref{aelowerbound} from general results in \cite{AB,BD}.
-In this paper we improve the lower bound \eqref{aelowerbound}: we show that both inequalities hold on a set of positive upper density. \begin{thm} Let $\varphi (x)$ be a nondecreasing, positive real-valued function on $(0,\infty )$.
+In this paper we improve the lower bound \eqref{aelowerbound}: we show that both inequalities hold on a set of positive upper asymptotic density. \begin{thm} Let $\varphi (x)$ be a nondecreasing, positive real-valued function on $(0,\infty )$.
 If $\sum_{k=1}^{\infty} 1/\varphi (k) = \infty$, then for a.e.\ $\alpha$ the sets

 and